supercollider/learn/README.md

 solutions.

 ## Forking this repository
-You will need to create a fork of this repository in order to make edits to your fork, and then submit pull requests containing your changes to this repository.
+In order to make edits to the tutorials in this repository, you will first need to fork it.
+Once you make the edits you must then submit pull requests containing those edits back to this repository.
 1. Create a github account [here](https://github.com/join) if necessary
 1. Login to github [here](https://github.com/login)
 1. Navigate to this page